eyeballz/java-figo/README.md

 // now do your API calls
 ```

-To connect to the staging system of figo, you need to set the `FIGO_API_FINGERPRINTS` environment variable with the staging SHA256 fingerprint (`D0039EF08FBD48678671CE9DA554248163D7D94DEDF16A55F052C70AAB7BB89D`)
+To connect to the staging system of figo, you need to set the `FIGO_SSL_FINGERPRINT` environment variable with the staging SHA256 fingerprint (`D0039EF08FBD48678671CE9DA554248163D7D94DEDF16A55F052C70AAB7BB89D`)

 A more detailed documentation of the figo connect API can be found at http://docs.figo.io.